ROGER A. LEISHMAN

 Before taking away my keys and placing me on house arrest, Mr. Shinn had promised the AGO would take my sexual orientation discrimination complaint seriously.
-However, Mr. Pearce did bother to examine any of the documents or incidents regarding sexual orientation I described.
+However, Mr. Pearce did not bother to examine any of the documents or incidents regarding sexual orientation I described.
 He never interviewed any of the witnesses I identified, and did not address the well-documented history of the pedophilia libel as an example of implicit and explicit bias.
 See, e.g., Slate’s discussion of former Representative Michelle Bachman’s homophobic rhetoric.
 Instead, the Ogden Murphy Report is prima facie evidence of retaliation – combining relentless personal attacks with a whitewash of the AGO’s conduct, all without addressing my actual complaint.
 Exactly what Mr. Pearce charged the State for doing to Judge Petersen two years before.

 Humpty Dumpty and the cruelty of hope

 The AGO and Ogden Murphy collaborated on a gross miscarriage of justice.
 In the last year I have lost my health, my career, my house, my credit, my savings, and my reputation.
 Fortunately, my kids are thriving in Bellingham.
 And I am finally becoming productive, despite continuing to endure painful and embarrassing trichotillomania and other symptoms every day.
 The dream job and happy retirement are gone forever.
 My purely economic injuries alone are substantial – the only position I’ve been invited to interview for pays about half what I would be making as Western’s general counsel.